My Favorite Videos

 Check your golf ball position.

-Ball placement is simple with any "stock" iron shot being hit off the ground.
+Golf ball position is simple with any "stock" iron shot being hit off the ground.

 (By stock shot, I mean a shot at normal trajectory with straight launch direction and no curvature.
 To hit shots like fades, draws, penetrating wedges, max-distance drives, etc., small adjustments to golf ball position can be made and are covered in our videos on those specialty shots.)